 -The THA offers many activities that promote social interaction in our vibrant community.

 -The Community Room is alive with many activities.
 Each month the THA has speakers from area businesses, organizations and employees of the Town speak to the residents on relevant topics.
 The residents have a knitting club, card clubs for Bridge & Pinochle and Bingo.
 Residents play pool, borrow books from the Stern Village library, use our exercise equipment, watch their favorite shows on a 60″ TV, or play the piano.
 The residents enjoy Thursday Night Wii Bowling and Game Night, Friday Night Movie Night, Trips to the Mall, Holiday or Themed Parties, Computer Classes, and lots more.
-“Tuesday’s Tea with Harriet” is held each month with the residents.
-These “Teas” are a great way for Executive Director, Harriet Polansky to provide updates and keep the residents informed.
+Executive Director Paulette Mack meets regularly with residents to provide updates and learn their concerns.

 -The Stern Village Voice Newsletter is provided to each resident on a monthly basis.

 -Residents receive Robocall alerts and flyers are posted in communal areas.

 Friends of Stern Village- Building Community Partnerships

-Executive Director, Harriet Polansky, strives to build lasting community relationships.
+Executive Director Paulette Mack strives to build lasting community relationships.
 Several of Trumbull’s organizations have been active in Stern Village.
 These include, but are not limited to: The Boy Scouts, The Girl Scouts, The Trumbull Library, Trumbull Rotary Club, the Nichols and the Long Hill Garden Clubs.
 Individuals from these organizations have volunteered their time and energy to visit and help our residents, create and implement a beautification project for our Community Room, or donated much-needed equipment.
 Residents meet with therapists from the Mary J. Sherlach Counseling Center at Stern Village and group therapy sessions are also on-site.
 Wellness Nurse Tori is available one day each week to meet with the residents.
-The Trumbull Senior Center provides group trips for our residents and transportation to medical appointments, at no charge.
+The Trumbull Senior Center provides group trips for our residents and transportation to medical appointments at no charge.
 Several businesses, organizations and individuals have donated large and small items to benefit the residents of the THA.

 The THA is thankful for their support and we always looking to build community partnerships.

-For more information, please stop by and visit Harriet Polansky, Executive Director.
+For more information, please stop by and visit Paulette Mack, Executive Director.